-Research has demonstrated that one of the first lines of treatment for OA should be exercise as it can decrease pain and improve function in patients with hip or knee OA.
+Research has demonstrated that one of the first lines of treatment for OA should be exercise, as it can decrease pain and improve function in patients with hip or knee osteoarthritis.
 (3, 17, 20)

-Besides focusing on mobility and strength, improving aerobic capacity is also critical for addressing both hip and knee OA.
-(19) The following exercises demonstrate some of the possible exercises we could prescribe depending on the case.
+Besides focusing on mobility and strength, improving aerobic capacity is critical for addressing hip and knee osteoarthritis.
+(19) The following exercises demonstrate some possible exercises we could prescribe depending on the case.

 8 Great Mobility Exercises for Hip Osteoarthritis

 In this video, we go over some great mobility exercises for osteoarthritis of the hips.
 These mobility exercises should be performed at least once per day.
 For the best results, slowly work up to 3 to 4 times per day.